 - 2. A maximum of three credit hours of Special Problems Research (BIOL 890X) and six credit hours of additional seminar courses may be counted toward the 18 hour total requirement. - 3.
 The minor is an Institute requirement and should be in a field of study outside your own area of specialization.
 In recent years, students have chosen minor fields within the department (e.g., microbiology, cell biology) as well as in other departments (e.g., biochemistry) or interdisciplinary fields (e.g., chemical ecology or biogeochemistry) - 4.
-A student may request transfer of up to nine credit hours of graduate level courses taken at another university toward the above curriculum requirements.
-The courses must be relevant to a student's doctoral studies and must be approved by the student's thesis advisory committee and the School's Graduate Committee.
-A student may petition the School's Graduate Committee to transfer additional credit hours as outlined on page 12 if special circumstances exist. - 5.
-Teaching and Research Assistantships (BIOL 8997 and 8998) are not real courses and are for bookkeeping only.
+A student may request to apply up to nine credit hours of graduate level courses taken at another university toward the above curriculum requirements.
+The courses must not have been used to apply towards their previous degree and be relevant to a student's doctoral studies.
+They must be approved by the student's thesis advisory committee and the School's Graduate Committee.
+A student may petition the School's Graduate Committee to apply additional credit hours as outlined on page 12 if special circumstances exist. - Teaching and Research Assistantships (BIOL 8997 and 8998) are not real courses and are for bookkeeping only.
 Do not put these on your Program of Study Form. - 6.
 Any deviation from the Planned Program of Study requires approval of the thesis advisor and Graduate Committee.